Sheraff/queue/README.md

-# Queue
+# Asynchronous Task Queue System with TypeScript

-Queue is a robust, TypeScript-based task queue system designed to efficiently manage and process jobs across various services.
-It leverages modern JavaScript features and provides a flexible API to handle tasks with ease, including retries, backoff strategies, and event-driven orchestration.
+*Background jobs, asynchronous queue, task scheduling, durable execution, TypeScript, event-driven orchestration, self-hosted, sqlite, human-in-the-loop*

+This project provides a flexible and efficient task queue system for managing asynchronous jobs and workflows.
+It is built with TypeScript and designed to handle complex job orchestration, event-driven workflows, and durable execution of tasks.
+The system supports parallel execution, retries, timeouts, and customizable backoff strategies, making it suitable for a wide range of applications.

+It is heavily inspired by [Inngest](https://www.inngest.com/), and far inferior to it in every way.

 ## Features
 - Flexible Job Handling: Supports retries with customizable backoff strategies.
 - Event-Driven Orchestration: Listen to and trigger events based on job execution results.
 - Type Safety: Built with TypeScript, ensuring type safety across the board.
 - Customizable Execution Context: Tailor the execution context to fit the needs of each job.
-- Efficient Storage Management: Utilizes better-sqlite3 for fast and reliable storage of jobs and their states.
+- Efficient Storage Management: Utilizes better-sqlite3* for fast and reliable storage of jobs and their states.

+*Note: copilot wrote this, but really the storage part is abstracted and can be swapped out for other implementations, including asynchronous like redis, or even over-the-network like a REST API or a Postgres database.

 ## Core Concepts

 ### Queue
 The [`Queue`](src/lib/queue.ts) class is the heart of the task queue system.
 It manages the lifecycle of jobs and pipes, ensuring that tasks are executed efficiently and in order.
-A `Queue`instance can handle multiple jobs and pipes simultaneously, supporting parallel execution and sophisticated scheduling strategies.
+A `Queue` instance can handle multiple jobs and pipes simultaneously, supporting parallel execution and sophisticated scheduling strategies.
 It also interacts with the storage system to persist job states and outcomes.

 Key Features:
 - Parallel execution of jobs with configurable concurrency limits.